Hannes-vz/geyserwise-esp32-01/README.md

 ## Final circuit

-Relay is probably no necessary, but I used it just make make sure I don't blow something.
+Relay is probably not necessary, but I used it just make make sure I don't blow something.
 The orange wire is the ground wire.
 The blue wire is the geyser element state detection.